StarFallenJax/StarFallenJax/README.md

-- 👋 Hi, I’m @SpaceManJax
+- 👋 Hey there, I'm @SpaceManJax.
+I'm a pretty cool person but I'm not the best coder
-- 👀 I’m interested in coding along other stuff.
+- 👀 I’m interested in mostly videogames
 - 🌱 I’m currently learning Javascript

 <!---